breathehacker/SCAntlrMiniImplmentation/README.md

 # SC_project
-Too Simple ANTLR project using Listener
+Too Simple ANTLR project using Listener.

 ## Getting started
 (Keeping things easy)!!

-Follow the  [ANTLR getting started guide](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) to set up the project
+Follow the  [ANTLR getting started guide](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) to set up the project.

 After that move to the the project folder containing the project files via `CMD` or `Terminal` run the command